aitorvs/auto-parcel/README.md

 }
 ```

+AutoParcel will generate a parcelable class that extends from the abstract
+class you created.
+The generated class name follows the convention `AutoParcel_<YouClassName>`.

-You will need to add a convenience builder method (e.g. `creator`)
+You will need to add a convenience builder method (e.g. `creator`) that
-that calls the generated class, which always follows the convention
-`AutoParcel_<YouClassName>`.
-And that is all there is to it.
+calls the generated class constructor and that is all there is to it.

 You are ready now to e.g. send an instance of `Person` across an intent